TuringLang/AdvancedHMC.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://turinglang.github.io/AdvancedHMC.jl/dev/)
 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-**AdvancedHMC.jl** provides robust, modular, and efficient implementation of advanced Hamiltonian Monte Carlo (HMC) algorithms in Julia.
+**AdvancedHMC.jl** provides a robust, modular, and efficient implementation of advanced Hamiltonian Monte Carlo (HMC) algorithms in Julia.
 It is a backend for probabilistic programming languages like [Turing.jl](https://github.com/TuringLang/Turing.jl), but can also be used directly for flexible MCMC sampling when fine-grained control is desired.

 **Key Features**